 2. Warm-Up Activity (5 minutes)

-Have students jog around the perimeter of the playing area while they toss a disc gently between hands.
+Have students jog around the perimeter of the playing area while they toss a disc gently between their hands.
 This simple activity gets blood flowing while it familiarizes students with how the disc feels.
 Call out different movements like high knees or side shuffles to add variety and engagement.

 3. Grip Instruction (10 minutes)

-Demonstrate the backhand grip with thumb on top and fingers spread underneath the rim.
+Demonstrate the backhand grip with the thumb on top and fingers spread underneath the rim.
 Walk through the class and physically correct each student’s hand position.
 Have them practice picking up the disc ten times to build muscle memory.
 Point out excellent examples and ask those students to show the class their grip.

 4. Partner Throwing Drill (20 minutes)